WAUthethird/Marble-Marcher-Community-Edition/README.md

 `src` folder.

-The executable needs `libAntTweakBar.so` shared library for running, so you have to tell it where it is using `LD_LIBRARY_PATH` environment
+The executable needs `libAntTweakBar.so` shared library for running, so you have to tell it where the library is by using `LD_LIBRARY_PATH` environment variable.
+Hence you run the game as
-variable:
 ```
 LD_LIBRARY_PATH="$HOME/Downloads/AntTweakBar/lib" ./MarbleMarcher
 ```